andersfischernielsen/pollen-apps/README.md

 1. Install [Scriptable](https://scriptable.app/)
 2. Create a new Widget in Scriptable
-3. Copy the contents of `pollen-scriptable` into the created widget
+3. Copy the contents of `pollen-scriptable.js` into the created widget
 4. Add the Widget to the iOS home screen

 ## `xbar`